 3. Google My Business & Bing Business Places Listings

-If you haven't set up your Google My Business page you should do so now.
+If you haven’t set up your Google My Business page you should do so now.
 Google & Bing business listings are SUPER important to local SEO, they also get you ranking in their respective local results.
-Make sure these profiles are set up and optimized for your business.

 4. Reviews, Reviews, Reviews